robynrox/evse-controller/README.md

 * flux.py: Control the wallbox in a way that works well with Octopus Flux.
 (I use this one!
 It was at one time called Scheduler2.py.)

+To get this running after setting up the configuration file, you would run commands such as:

+* `python3 flux.py` or `python flux.py` (whichever works for you but you must use python 3)
+* `python[3] flux.py -?` will show a brief help page
+* `python[3] flux.py -p` will put the Wallbox into dormant mode (i.e. pause charging and discharging) for ten minutes before anything else is done which is useful for disconnecting your vehicle before going on a journey.

 ## Roadmap

 * Creation of abstract APIs to control EV charging and discharging and to use current-monitoring CT clamps other than